brimdata/zed/docs/lake/design.md

 journal entries can be purged with _either_ key-based or time-based retention policies (or both).

-Each journal is a ZNG file numbered 0 to the end of journal (HEAD), e.g., `0.zng`, `1.zng`, etc.
+Each journal is a ZNG file numbered 1 to the end of journal (HEAD), e.g., `1.zng`, `2.zng`, etc., each number corresponding to a journal ID.
+The 0 value is reserved as the null journal ID.
-The journal's TAIL begins at 0 and is increased as journal entries are purged.
+The journal's TAIL begins at 1 and is increased as journal entries are purged.
 Entries are added at the HEAD and removed from the TAIL.
-Once created, a journal entry is never modified.
+Once created, a journal entry is never modified but it may be deleted and never again allocated.

 Each journal entry implies a snapshot of the data in a pool.
 A snapshot is computed by applying the ADD/DROP directives in sequence from entry TAIL to